Auto Mixing Service

 print(mix)

-If you listen to this you'll notice that the "musicenhanced" - focuses on the music in the sound, balanced is somewhere in between and "voiceenhanced" focuses on the voice.
+Notice how musicenhanced, balanced and voiceenhanced sound different?
+If you listen carefully, you might hear that "musicenhanced" focuses on the music in the sound, "balanced" is somewhere in between, and "voiceenhanced" focuses on the voice.
 This allows you to mix using our AI engine a range of voices, and have studio quality audio produced at scale